-Or they may lean towards jumping in to the pool and making changes.
+Or they may lean towards jumping in to the pool and swim, that is, make changes.

 Let's assume you decided to jump in completely and you have been sober.
 You have moved from Contemplation, decided to change, and started to take steps to change.
 Perhaps you saw a counselor or went to 12-step meetings.
 Perhaps you have achieved the early level of abstinence - not using for days or weeks.
 We call this the Action Stage.